FurcyPin/bigquery-frame/README.md

 - Added new method `DataFrame.transform` that provides a concise syntax for chaining custom transformations.
 - `functions.array_agg` now support passing multiple columns in the order_by argument.
 - Added new method `functions.regexp_replace`.
+- Improved `functions.sort_array` and `functions.transform`, they can now be correctly used together.
+  But their signature has changed.
+They now take functions as arguments instead of strings.

 Breaking changes: